shaharpit809/food-truck-finder/README.md

 This is a command line project which is used to find all the Food Trucks that are open in San Francisco when the code is executed.

+You can read more about my thought process for building a fully featured web application from [here](https://github.com/shaharpit809/food-truck-finder/blob/master/writeup.md)

 ## Prerequisites

 - Check if `Python 3.x` version is installed or not